HatWithPins/MagnethoreologicalFluid2DWithWalls/README.md

 **ma** is Mason number.
 If it's 0, then simulation only runs with DC field.\
 **ar** is the amplitude relationship between DC field and perturbation.
 Must be greater than 0.\
 **dimensions** can be 2 or 3.\
-**field_direction** can be 0, for DC field oriented in the y axis, or 1, for DC field oriented in the z axis.\
+**field_direction** can be 0, for DC field oriented in the y axis, or 1, for DC field oriented in the x axis.\
-**keep_positions** can be 0, for not recording positions, or 1 for doing so.
+**keep_positions** can be 0, for not recording positions, or 1 for doing so.\
+**load_positions** 0 for not loading previous positions, 1 for loading.
+Not fully implemented, ignore it at this time.